-4 Properties receiving low pressure but excluded from DG2 nr 0dp Definition DG2: The total number of properties which, during the report year, have received pressure or flow below the reference level but are not reported in the DG2 figure because they are covered by one of the exclusions described in the Guidance section.
-It includes, for example, all properties that have received low pressure during the year caused by abnormal demand or equipment failures.
-Low pressures due to planned maintenance should not be included in this category. are one of , for ng the v Primary Purpose Confirming delivery of key outputs and service.
+4 Properties receiving low pressure but excluded from DG2 nr 0dp Definition DG2: The total number of properties which, during the have received pressure or flow below the reference le not reported in the DG2 figure because they are cover the exclusions described in the Guidance section.
+It is example, all properties that have received low pressur- year caused by abnormal demand or equipment failu pressures due to planned maintenance should not be this category. evel but ered by ncludes ure durir res.
+Lov are one of , for ng the v Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Network Regulation Team

+000

-4a DG2 Properties with pressure below a surrogate level of 7.5m at end of year nr 0dp Definition DG2: Company estimate of the number of properties included in the DG2 figure for the end of the reporting year (i.e. that reported in line 3) which have a pressure below a surrogate level of 7.5m. orted Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Network Regulation Team
+4a DG2 Properties with pressure below a surrogate nr 0dp

+level of 7.5m at end of year

+Definition DG2: Company estimate of the number of properties the DG2 figure for the end of the reporting year (i.e. to in line 3) which have a pressure below a surrogate le hat repo orted

+Primary Purpose Confirming delivery of key outputs and service.

+Processing rule Input

+Responsibility Network Regulation Team